Homemade Buttermilk Ranch Dressing

 Each time we make it, we add this or we add that, and often we add different herbs and seasonings.

-This is my standard, go to, favorite buttermilk ranch dressing .
+This is my standard, go to, favorite Homemade Buttermilk Ranch Dressing Recipe.
 And it’s truly made from scratch which makes it all the better.
 I like knowing what I’m putting in it, and I love using fresh herbs and seasonings.
-In the recipe I specifically give you a measurement for onion powder, however you can substitute that for fresh minced onion.
-It really changes the flavor and the outcome is simply divine.
+In the recipe I specifically give you a measurement for minced onion, however you can substitute that for onion powder.
+The outcome is simply divine with the fresh onion but tastes delicious either way.

-I’m also not sure we’ve ever made the same batch more than twice, simply because I don’t measure as well as I should, but the last batch we made, I did measure out what I used so I could share the ranch dressing recipe with you.
+I’m also not sure we’ve ever made the same batch more than twice, simply because I don’t measure as well as I should, but the last batch we made, I did measure out what I used so I could share the Homemade Buttermilk Ranch Dressing with you.

 Buttermilk Ranch Dressing Recipe From Scratch